carlospalol/money/README.rst

     >>> m
     EUR 2.22

 *amount* can be any valid value for decimal.Decimal(value) and *currency* should be a three-letter currency code.
-You can perform most arithmetic operations between money objects and integers or decimals.
+You can perform most arithmetic operations between money objects, as well as multiplication and division with integers or decimals.

 .. code:: python